paypal/paypal-checkout-components/README.md

 These components support various levels of integration, depending on your requirements:

 - A simple PayPal Button which takes your customer through the payment process end-to-end
-- An advanced PayPal Button which allows you to use [PayPal Payments REST API](https://developer.paypal.com/docs/api/payments/) to accept payments
+- An advanced PayPal Button which allows you to use [PayPal Payments REST API](https://developer.paypal.com/docs/api/payments/) to accept and process payments
-- Support for drop-in PayPal Buttons using simple JavaScript, HTML, React.js, Angular.js, or Ember.js, depending on the technology your site uses
 - Stand-alone PayPal Checkout, if you have your own pre-existing checkout button

+We also support native React, Angular and Ember components for the PayPal Button.

 ### Which Integration is right for me?

 - Do you want the **simplest possible PayPal Integration**?
-If so, you should stick with the **PayPal Checkout Button** using a **Script Element** which allows you to just drop a button straight into your page.
+If so, you should stick with the **Simple PayPal Checkout Button** using a **Script Element** which allows you to just drop a button straight into your page.
 This will allow your customer to pay with PayPal, and we'll notify you when they're done.